KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

 - After connecting nRF52840 dongle, we can use it to interact with nearby bluetooth devices via nRF Connect for Desktop Bluetooth Low Energy (downloaded from the nRF Connect for Desktop app)
 - Run scan to see devices that the dongle can see, and then we can connect to view the services available (along with their characteristics)

 ## Miscellaneous
 - Tool to lookup first three octets of a MAC address to see who it's from: https://www.wireshark.org/tools/oui-lookup.html
   - For example, `b8:c0:65`, returns `Universal Electronics, Inc.`
+- [ble_ctf](https://github.com/hackgnar/ble_ctf) is a BLE CTF installed on the ESP32; good practice
+- Nordic Security has a DevAcademy with a BLE fundamentals short course (https://academy.nordicsemi.com/courses/bluetooth-low-energy-fundamentals/)
+- *Always* use bettercap for enumeration (manual is a nightmare comparatively)